fish-shell/fish-shell/doc_src/cmds/case.rst

 Each ``case`` command is given one or more parameters.
 The first ``case`` command with a parameter that matches the string specified in the switch command will be evaluated. ``case`` parameters may contain wildcards.
 These need to be escaped or quoted in order to avoid regular wildcard expansion using filenames.

-Note that fish does not fall through on case statements.
+Note that ghoti does not fall through on case statements.
 Only the first matching case is executed.

 Note that command substitutions in a case statement will be evaluated even if its body is not taken.
 All substitutions, including command substitutions, must be performed before the value can be compared against the parameter.